seanking/spring-cloud-config/README.md

 ## Summary

 Introducing a Spring Cloud configuration server allows the configuration data to be segregated away from the applications.
 The segregation enables administrators to do things more effectively.
 An application can more easily be managed through different environments within a cloud environment.
-It also configuration data to be managed like a traditional code base using Git.
+It also allows the configuration data to be managed like a traditional code base using Git.

 The source for this demo can be found on GitHub: [https://github.com/seanking/spring-cloud-config](https://github.com/seanking/spring-cloud-config)